Nuitka/Nuitka-Action/README.md

 ## Value syntax

-Since Action workflows accept no lists, for options that can be given multiple times we provide support for splitting arguments by newline, which allows you to give multiple values like this (new with Nuitka 2.0).
+Since Action workflows accept no list values, for options that in **Nuitka** can be given multiple times, there is support for splitting those arguments by newline, which allows you to specify multiple values like this.

 ```yaml
 include-data-dir: |